 FE lock and flash exposure compensation.
 Color temperature information can be transmitted back to the camera.

-The 90EX can control multiple flash units from its lightweight perch upon your Canon camera.
-That's probably its best feature.
+In addition to lighting up the scene in front of you, the 90EX can also control multiple flash units from its lightweight perch upon your Canon camera.
+That's its best feature.

 The 90EX can control up to three groups of slave-enabled flashes, controlling power from an 8:1 ration down to a 1:8 ratio in 1/2-stop increments.
 It can transmit up to approximately 16.4 ft. indoors, up to 23 ft. outdoors.